Fletcher Allen, a Vermont university hospital and medical center, serves all of

 - Aromatherapy is not widely administered via ingestion.

-- The effects of aromatherapy are theorized to result from the effect of odorant molecules from essential oils on the brain's emotional center, the limbic system.
+- The effects of aromatherapy are theorized to result from the binding of chemical components in the essential oil to receptors in the olfactory bulb, impacting the brain's emotional center, the limbic system.
 Topical application of aromatic oils may exert antibacterial, anti-inflammatory, and analgesic effects.

 - Studies in animals show sedative and stimulant effects of specific essential oils as well as positive effects on behavior and the immune system.
 Functional imaging studies in humans support the influence of odors on the limbic system and its emotional pathways.